Raziel90/DeepRL_Project_Banana_Navigator/README.md

     (_For AWS_) If you'd like to train the agent on AWS (and have not [enabled a virtual screen](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Training-on-Amazon-Web-Service.md)), then please use [this link](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Linux_NoVis.zip) to obtain the environment.

 2. Place the file in the DRLND GitHub repository, in the `unity/` folder, and unzip (or decompress) the file.
+3. Install the relevant dependencies onw your conda workspace ([Following instructions in this link](https://github.com/udacity/deep-reinforcement-learning#dependencies))

+**NB:** The code on this repo has been tested for **MacOS only**.
+In other operative systems the name of the compiled environment may be differrent and therefore `train_dqn.py` and `run_dqn.py` may require to edit the extension of the unity executable app.

 # Introduction